Program Structure

 SYLLABUS :

-3. Revealed preference discrete choice data analysis
+3. Revealed preference discrete choice microdata analysis

-4. Stated preference data analysis
+4. Stated preference microdata analysis

 5. Simulation of options/demand/market shares based on scenarios